(Special Bulletin Nov 6 2018):

 On the left is a giant natural ampitheater carved out of the limestone.
 It is an easy and very popular stop.
 It is dark and cool in the back.
 Sounds carry loudly through the cavern.

 A big rock occupies the center of the river.
 Clean tongues are on either side.
-At some flows there is decent surfing for kayakers.
-At high flows, the rock creates a monster hole, but there is plenty of room to avoid it to the left.
-Campsite on river left.
+At some flows kaaykers can find decent surfing.
+At high flows, the rock creates a monster hole, but you have plenty of room to avoid it to the left.
+A campsite is availble on river left.

 The Little Colorado enters from the left.
-During the dry season it will be flowing milky blue and will be a few hundred cfs coming from limestone springs just a few miles upstream.
+During the dry season it will be flowing milky blue and with a few hundred cfs coming from limestone springs just a few miles upstream.
 During rainy times this river will be muddy with flows from its vast drainage.

 A long boulder strewn rapid.